December 16th History, Trivia, and Fun Facts

 2011 – Sherlock Holmes: A Game of Shadows, Alvin and the Chipmunks: Chipwrecked, and Mission Impossible: Ghost Protocol were released in theaters.

 Make out your Chopin Liszt early before Debussy season, when you have time to check out Verdi good bargains are, can still get gifts Faure good price, not have to Handel large crowds and have time to give Bach things you decide you don’t want.

-Every day, man is making bigger and better fool-proof things, and every day, nature is making bigger and better fools.
+Every day, man is making beggir and better fool-proof things, and every day, nature is making beggir and better fools.
 So far, I think nature is winning.